Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Introduction

 \section{Introduction}

-The software engineering (SE) industry has seen significant annual growth in North America over the last decade~\cite{canstatsgrowth,ibisworld}.
-Even though the number of Computer Science (CS) and SE degrees has been increasing as well~\cite{datausacs,datausacse}, there is still a shortage of software engineers~\cite{hyrynsalmi2019motivates,forbesShortage}.
-This surplus in labour demand brought to attention paths into a SE career that are alternatives to the traditional path, i.e., via a university degree in CS or SE related areas \cite{wilson2017building}.
-However, there is little understanding on how viable and effective it is for someone with a non-traditional educational and/or occupational background to switch into a SE career.
-For the purposes of this work, a software engineer has a \emph{traditional background} if they completed a post-secondary program in SE, CS, or a closely related field, then begin their career as a software engineer.
-A \emph{non-traditional background} then applies to software engineers who did not follow this traditional career path, including anyone who switched into SE from another career, who first studied another field before SE, or who taught themselves SE.
+The Software Engineering (SE) industry has seen significant annual growth in North America over the last decade~\cite{canstatsgrowth,ibisworld}.
+Despite the increasing number of Computer Science (CS) and SE degrees being awarded~\cite{datausacs, datausacse}, there is still a shortage of software engineers~\cite{hyrynsalmi2019motivates,forbesShortage}.
+This discrepancy in labor supply has drawn attention to alternative pathways to the traditional SE career, which conventionally involves obtaining a university degree in CS or a related field \cite{wilson2017building}. \review{Specifically, in this work, we define software engineers with a ~\emph{traditional background} as those who initiate their careers after completing a post-secondary program in SE or CS.
+On the other hand, a ~\emph{non-traditional background} encompasses software engineers who did not follow this traditional career path, including individuals who transitioned to SE from another profession, those who pursued a different field before SE, or those who acquired SE skills through self-learning.}